clemsonciti/genomics-workshop/_episodes/05-workflow.md

 # GATK HaplotypeCaller
 The final task for Day 1 is to run the GATK HaplotypeCaller to generate a .gvcf file for our first individual.
 This file will be used on Day 2, once we have also created the .gvcf files for the 4 other individuals, to generate the final VCF file.
 You can also check out the [GATK Best Practices](https://software.broadinstitute.org/gatk/best-practices/bp_3step.php?case=GermShortWGS) for a nice overview and detailed explanation of the variant calling pipeline.

-[GATK](https://software.broadinstitute.org/gatk/), like Samtools, has a lot of uses and functions in additions to the ones we will use in this workshop.
+[GATK](https://software.broadinstitute.org/gatk/), like Samtools, has a lot of uses and functions in addition to the ones we will use in this workshop.
 It is one of the most commonly used programs for variant calling (even though there are many others), which is why we are using it here.
 To run the HaplotypeCaller:

 ~~~
 module load java/1.8.0